Garrett approves American Rescue Plan spending

-GARRETT — The Garrett Common Council approved a resolution to appropriate $412,500 in American Rescue Plan dollars for personal services following a brief public hearing Tuesday.
+GARRETT — The Garrett Common Council approved a resolution to appropriate $412,500 in American Rescue Plan dollars for personal services following a brief public hearing at its Nov.
+16 meeting.

 City Planner Milton Otero thanked Mayor Todd Fiandt, Clerk-Treasurer Marcie Conkle, City Engineer Aaron Ott and Streets and Parks Superintendent Eric Mossberger for their help in preparing for Community Crossing matching grants.
 The city recently was awarded $577,342 to improve several streets and add 65 Americans with Disabilities Act ramps.